Denton Independent School District Visa Sponsorship Jobs USA

 Education and Certification

-- Valid Texas teaching certificate with required endorsements or training for subject and level assigned
+- Valid Texas teaching certificate with required endorsements or training for the subject and level assigned

 Experience

-- At least one (1) year of clinical teaching preferred; one year of teaching experience may substitute for clinical experience
+- One (1) year of full-time teaching experience may be substituted for clinical teaching experience.

 - Demonstrated competency in the core academic subject area assigned